mapr-demos/flightdelayhol/readme.txt

 Create a directory for the data for this project

-mkdir /mapr/demo.mapr.com/data
+mkdir /user/mapr/data
+or
+hadoop fs -mkdir /user/mapr/data

 ____________________________________________________________________

 Step 2: Copy the data file to the MapR sandbox or your MapR cluster

-Copy the data file from the project data folder to the sandbox using scp to this directory /user/mapr/data/uber.csv on the sandbox:
+Copy the data file from the project data folder to the sandbox using scp to this directory /user/mapr/data/flight.csv on the sandbox:

-For VMWare use:  $ scp  *.json  mapr@<ipaddress>:/mapr/demo.mapr.com/data/.
+For VMWare use:  $ scp  *.json  mapr@<ipaddress>:/mapr/demo.mapr.com/user/mapr/data/.
-For Virtualbox use:  $ scp -P 2222 data/*.json  mapr@127.0.0.1:/mapr/demo.mapr.com/data/.
+For Virtualbox use:  $ scp -P 2222 data/*.json  mapr@127.0.0.1:/mapr/demo.mapr.com/user/mapr/data/.

 this will put the data file into the cluster directory:
-/mapr/<cluster-name>/data/
+/mapr/<cluster-name>/user/mapr/data
 ____________________________________________________________________

 Step 3: To run the code in the Spark Shell:

-/opt/mapr/spark/spark-2.2.1/bin/spark-shell --master local[2]
+/opt/mapr/spark/spark-2.3.1/bin/spark-shell --master local[2]

  - For Yarn you should change --master parameter to yarn-client - "--master yarn-client"

-The you can copy paste code from the scripts directory to run the examples :

-look at and copy code from these files:
-Chapter 2  dataset
-Chapter 5 machinelearning
-Chapter 9 graphframe1 graphframe2

 ____________________________________________________________________